Moritz Günther

 - Mastodon (@moritzguenther@mastodon.world)

-- Github (moritz-g): Parts of my code are on github.
-All my first-authored publications contain links to the complete code that was used to produce all results and, if I own the rights, to the underlying data / model output.
+- Github (moritz-g): Parts of my code are available on github.
+All publications of which I'm first author contain a link to the underlying code and, as far as I own the rights, the data / model output.

 Climate feedback to stratospheric aerosol forcing: the key role of the pattern effect